UGA Extension Office

 Agriculture and Natural Resources

 Ag commodities grown in Crisp County – such as pecans, peanuts, cotton, watermelons, etc. – averaged a Farm Gate value of $180 million dollars.
-Joshua Grant and the ANR program in Crisp County focus on sharing information to help clientele increase the production and value of these commodities.
-In 2022 the ANR program continued decades long efforts to combat Fusarium wilt in watermelon, one of Crisp County’s major crops, by assessing the efficacy of grafted plants.
+The ANR program in Crisp County focus on sharing information to help clientele increase the production and value of these commodities.
+The ANR program continued decades long efforts to combat Fusarium wilt in watermelon, one of Crisp County’s major crops, by assessing the efficacy of grafted plants.
 These studies reduced Fusarium incidence over 50% indicating the potential save producers >$9,000/A in high risk fields.
-In addition to research, site consultations and phone contacts constitute the bulk of communications directly with stakeholders – totaling over 400 consults in 2022.
+In addition to research, site consultations and phone contacts constitute the bulk of communications directly with stakeholders – totaling over 400 consults.

 4-H